SoftUniOrg-Burgas/Test-repo-Burgas/README.md

 # Test-repo-Burgas
 Teamwork Exercise

-The idea of this exercise is to resolve the idea in "config.txt" Go on mates :)
+The idea of this exercise is to resolve some conflicts in "config.txt" Go on mates :)